Face Forward participants successfully complete an intensive personal development programme

 This summer, a group of 12 Face Forward participants committed themselves to an intensive four week personal development programme ran by the Dame Kelly Holmes Trust's professional athletes and Face Forward staff.

 The group took part in outdoor physical activities, high ropes, team building exercises and CV and application workshops.
 They demonstrated a high level of commitment and determination during this programme.
 The team tasks improved their communication, planning and social skills.
 As part of the social action project they raised £80 in just four hours by running a car wash, which they used to give back to the community.

 The participants used the funds to create hygiene packs for the homeless consisting of tooth brushes, tooth paste, wet wipes, sanitary products and lots more.
 The packs will be distributed by a homelessness charity in Bournemouth.

 Chloe Creed, Face Forward Apprentice, said: "Seeing the progress of each individual was remarkable.
 Every single one of them did amazing and should be very proud of themselves.
 They all came together like a family and supported one another through challenging tasks and each participant gained valuable skills for their future."

-Face Forward's peer to peer model allowed for participants to have an apprentice complete the journey with them throughout the course.
-These apprentices gave participants the support needed to overcome any emotional, physical, social barriers that may have prevented them from not completing the programme.
+Face Forward's peer to peer model allows participants to have an apprentice journey with them throughout the course.
+These apprentices gave participants the support they needed to overcome any emotional, physical, social barriers that may have prevented them from completing the programme.